1jour1vin

 Manuals

-Modern and traditional vineyard practices: plowing with horses, double optical sorting, alcoholic fermentation in stainless steel vats and temperature-controlled wooden vats (truncated cone shape), spontaneous malolactic fermentation (temperature 20°C), topping up during the 6 months of aging.
+Modern and traditional vineyard management: plowing with horses, double optical sorting, alcoholic fermentation in stainless steel tanks and temperature-controlled wooden barrels (truncated cone shape), spontaneous malolactic fermentation (at 20°C), and topping up during the 6-month aging period

 Livestock farming